 Two recent Boeing 737 Max 8 airplane crashes have United States airplane passengers, airline employees, and some members of Congress on edge, especially because the United States continued to fly those planes for several days after the second accident.
 Other airlines and countries grounded Max 8 planes right after the accident.
 Finally, in an emergency declaration, the United States followed suit and grounded those planes as well.
 Long Beach wrongful death attorneys are hoping that investigation findings are forthcoming so that families of the almost 350 people who died in the two accidents will finally have some answers.

-Two commercial plane crashes in less than six months is certainly worrisome and even more worrisome is that the planes were the same Boeing 737 Max 8 model and details of the crash patterns were similar, leading many to believe that there may be a defect in that particular model of plane.
+Two commercial plane crashes in less than six months are certainly worrisome and even more worrisome is that the planes were the same Boeing 737 Max 8 model and details of the crash patterns were similar, leading many to believe that there may be a defect in that particular model of plane.

 - Lion Air Flight 610 – On October 29, 2018, Flight 610 leaving Indonesia crashed into the Java Sea killing 189 passengers and crew members onboard, shortly after take off.
 Witnesses to the accident said the airplane crashed into the sea at a steep nose down angle.
 Three minutes into the flight, the captain requested permission to return to the airport due to flight control problems.
 In the next few minutes the airplane descended abnormally before it finally crashed into the sea 12 minutes after takeoff.
 An official cause is not expected to be released for several months.